Donrwalsh/curiouser-paradox/README.md

 Ah yeah, I did a small thing prior to this where I created a single component (MainComic) to handle all comic rendering responsibilities - which is to say I removed the 2 separate components I had charged with this previously.
 I had imagined there would still be some differentiation between the two components based on the slight differences between latest/specific.
 In fact, it was much simpler because I can just piggy-back on the code that reads the id param from the URL to determine which comic to show.
 Interestingly, this only works because I happen to be passing around the route param as a string until the API casts it into a number (causing 500 errors if I route to a path that isn't an integer).
 This is awkward but I'm not exactly sure where the best point is for the conversion to take place.
 I know this will cause problems because somewhere else I had a check for truthiness that failed when the id is `0` the number, but here it succeeds because `0` the string is truthy.
 Neat.

+I slapped a header and footer on the site.
+Using just some basic bootstrap stuff to get something on the page to start and then go from there.
+In the process of adding the header, I noticed that what was on my app didn't match what I saw on the example, so I dug a bit deeper and it was a version difference.
+My browser likes to default to returning v4.0 bootstrap docs and I'm using 5.3.0 or whatever.
+I got that changed, but along the way I modified the way in which I was pulling in bootstrap.
+Originally I had some lines in the `index.html` that pulled down the bootstrap css and minified js but that's not very angular-ish is it?
+Instead, I'm pulling in the bootstrap package itself and I also grabbed bootstrap-icons to try it out while I was there.
+I like this approach a lot better and am curious if it's new?
+Or maybe I've been sticking with an outdated approach for a while now - not without precedent.

+As is tradition, let's think a bit about what comes next.
+Probably the most important is to attend to the size of the comics themselves.
+Right now I used an inline style granting a width of `35%` which makes the comic roughly the size I think it should be on half of my giant screen.
+Any other screen size and it looks bad in some way, so let's sort that out.
+(Interestingly, the newly added `container` class convention across most of the elements on the page handles the upper bound of this, but smaller screens still suffer)

+- [ ] Consider image sizing.

+Another thing that jumps out at me is the navigation buttons.
+They don't really look that good and with the different icon stuff I've been messing with today (bootstrap-icons, https://www.toptal.com/designers/htmlarrows/arrows/, https://thenounproject.com/, one other that I forgot to bookmark), I feel like I can do better than what I've got here right now.
+Random button would be cool too.

+- [ ] Make navigation buttons look better.

+- [ ] Add random comic button.

 ## Couldn't Have Done it Without You

 - https://stackoverflow.com/questions/63429380/how-to-serve-static-images-in-nestjs